 The Company has made significant investments in its New York operations, primarily in people, systems, technology and new office space.
 This investment represents a significant effort in a short amount of time to raise the quality of its infrastructure and personnel.
 As a result the Company's operating costs have been increasing in the past year from historical levels and this is expected to continue for the rest of 2015.
-The change in the market price of Senvest shares and the exercise of options results in a share based compensation expense that is included as part of employee benefits.
-This expense will fluctuate each period according to the change in the price of the Company's shares.
-The Company has not issued any new stock options since 2005 and all options issued in the past have been exercised.

 The Company consolidates the Senvest Management LLC (formerly called Rima Senvest Management LLC), entity that serves as the investment manager of the Senvest funds.
 The portion of the expected residual returns of the entity that does not belong to the Company is reflected as non-controlling interest on the statement of financial position.
-This non-controlling interest is owned by an executive of the Company and totalled \$91million as at June 30, 2015 from \$83.7 million as at December 31, 2014.
+This non-controlling interest is owned by an executive of the Company and totalled \$78.9 million as at September 30, 2015 from \$83.7 million as at December 31, 2014.